kotelesroberto/portfolio/projects/samsung_uk_members_upgrade/README.md

     <li>actual price and stock information was loaded by using Samsung API data source</li>
     <li>images were stored on AWS</li>
     <li>intelligent state management</li>
-    <li>prices and stick information was provided by the official Samsung sticking management system</li>
+    <li>prices and stock information was provided by the official Samsung stocking management system</li>
     <li>optimized page loading time, compressed images, compressed JS content into one file, browser cache to store what was loaded once, so the solution saved bandwith for the next page load</li>
     <li>had to load the content from an XML/JSON file than process it (JSON stringify) and create a representation of the data in the memory</li>
+    <li>images were stored on AWS and spread with CDN</li>
+    <li>build a business logic for the upgrade tool</li>
   </ul>
 </p>